top of page

-In an industry as competitive as animation is, it can be difficult to stand out.
-One way to do so is by having distinct visuals to your work—even more so when it involves the amalgam of more than one animation style.
-It’s grown to be a popular method of animated moviemaking.
+One way to stand out in the animation industry is by having distinct visuals in your work—even more so when it involves the blend of more than one animation style.
+It’s grown to be a popular method of animated movie-making.

-If you are a fan of animation, check out this list of 5 animated movies—and if you have watched any of them, guess which animation styles were involved in the making.
+If you are a fan of a blend of animation styles, check out this list of 5 animated movies.
+And if you have watched any of them, guess which animation styles were involved in the making!

 1. Into the Spider Verse